EngDawood/Comparing-Free-Tiers-and-Pro-Subscriptions-of-Automation-Apps/README.md

   subject to daily event quotas.
 - **Activepieces:** ✔️ Captures inbound webhooks on the free SaaS plan in addition to scheduled triggers.
-- **IFTTT:** ✔️ The Webhooks service remains available, but only two applets can be active.
 - **Zoho Flow:** ✔️ Webhook triggers fire on the free tier, although rate limits apply.
 - **Pabbly Connect:** ✔️ Every workflow can start with a webhook inside the